The Creatives

 Ben Warbis, Ballet Central Lead

-Ben is a contemporary dancer who has spent the most of part of his career as part of Michael Clark Company, with whom he has performed extensively across Europe, Australia, and America, as well as at London’s Barbican (2009-2020).
-For stage, Ben has also worked with choreographers including Robert Cohan, Hubert Essakow, and Yolande Yorke-Edgell, as well as with Sidi Larbi Cherkaoui, Lea Anderson, and Alex Reynolds within the realms of film.
-Ben has also worked with fashion photographers Nick Knight, Jake Walters, Cecilie Harris, Sarah Brimley, Philip Riches and Elliot Kennedy.
+Ben is a contemporary dancer who has spent the most of part of his career as a member of Michael Clark Company, with whom he has performed extensively across Europe, Australia, and America, as well as at London’s Barbican (2009-2021).
+Also for stage, Ben has worked with choreographers including Robert Cohan, Hubert Essakow, and Yolande Yorke-Edgell, and for film with the likes of Alex Reynolds (World War Z), Lea Anderson (How To Talk To Girls At Parties), and Sidi Larbi Cherkaoui (Anna Karenina).
+Ben has modelled with fashion photographers Nick Knight (Arena Homme+, AnOther), Elliot Kennedy (Jocks & Nerds), Jake Walters, Cecilie Harris, Sarah Brimley, and Philip Riches.
 In 2017, as a solo performer, Ben collaborated with artist Wolfgang Tillmans in an immersive residency at Tate Modern.
 In 2019, he performed on the Barbican stage for the Merce Cunningham Trust’s Night Of 100 Solos, staged by Daniel Squire.
-He was also recently employed to dance in a new screen adaptation of Kenneth MacMillan’s Sea of Troubles which is due for screening in 2023.
+More recently, in 2023, he was cast in a new screen adaptation of Sir Kenneth MacMillan’s Sea of Troubles, which was created and produced by Yorke Dance Project.

-Ben graduated from London Studio Centre in 2009 with a BA Hons in Theatre Dance, achieved a Level 6 Diploma in Dance Teaching with bbodance (formerly the BBO) in 2016, and completed an MA in Dance Technique Pedagogy at Middlesex University in 2022.
-Ben arrives at Ballet Central after having taught on the Contemporary Technique faculty at Trinity Laban Conservatoire since 2018 (he is now a Fellow of the Higher Education Academy) and he continues his role as a lead tutor on bbodance’s teaching qualifications programme.
+Ben graduated from London Studio Centre in 2009 with a BA Hons in Theatre Dance, achieved a Level 6 Diploma in Dance Teaching with the BBO in 2016, and completed an MA in Dance Technique Pedagogy through Middlesex University in 2022.
+Ben arrived at Ballet Central after having taught on the Contemporary Technique faculty at Trinity Laban Conservatoire since 2018 (he is now a Fellow of the Higher Education Academy) and he continues his role as a lead tutor on the BBO’s teaching qualifications programme.

 Philip Feeney, Tabor Music Director

 Philip Feeney studied composition at Cambridge, and at the Accademia di Santa Cecilia in Rome.
-He has worked with Ballet Central from its inception, composing up to fifty scores for the Company.
-He has composed extensively for dance, collaborating with many different and varied choreographers including Christopher Gable, Michael Pink, Didy Veldman, Cathy Marston, David Nixon, Sharon Watson and Adam Cooper for companies as diverse as Northern Ballet, Rambert Dance Company, Cullberg Ballet, San Francisco Ballet and Scottish Dance Theatre.
-The fruits of his long-standing association with Northern Ballet are eight full-length ballets, including two versions of Cinderella, the classic original production by Christopher Gable (1993) and a new interpretation for David Nixon’s production of 2013.
+He has composed extensively for dance, collaborating with many different and varied choreographers including Cathy Marston, Michael Pink, Didy Veldman, David Nixon, Sharon Watson, Alexei Ratmansky and Dani Rowe for companies as diverse as Northern Ballet, Rambert, Ballet Black, Cullberg Ballet, San Francisco Ballet, The Joffrey Ballet, Fabulous Beast, Scottish Dance Theatre, Milwaukee Ballet and Les Grands Ballets Canadien de Montréal.

 Discover more…